 read more | digg story

-Sean Buckley of Telecommunications magazine writes that one quote from the IPTV World Forum in London really stood out for him.
-That quote, from Accenture’s Arjang Zadeh, stated “quality, not content, is king.”
-Well, yes and no. It is not that simple, let me explain.
+One quote from the IPTV World Forum in London really stood out was from Accenture’s Arjang Zadeh, stated: “quality, not content, is king.”
+Well, yes and no. It is not that simple, so let me explain.

-Why would such a quote stand out in Mr. Buckley’s mind?
-Well, as he goes on to explain, it hits home for him because of problems he encounters with his current provider, Comcast.
-Fortunately, one of the problems Mr. Buckley describes with Comcast, the transient but eerily predictable, “timeout” error when trying to access the On Demand service, can most likely be explained as an artifact of delivering a two-way service over a network originally designed to support one-way video.
+Why would such a quote stand out in one’s mind?
+Well, it hits home for many of us because of problems we encounter with our current providers.
+Fortunately, one of the problems we see with digital video transmissions are the transient but eerily predictable, “timeout” errors when trying to access the on-demand service, can most likely be explained as an artifact of delivering a two-way service over a network originally designed to support one-way video.
 Press, On Demand again, and everything works fine.
 Strange.

-Without describing in full detail all the of mechanisms available in an IPTV system to ensure Quality of Experience (QoE), suffice it to say, there are several just at the network level which ensure the reliable delivery of packets to the IPTV STB.
-Of course, IPTV benefits from its inherit support of two-way traffic (unlike the CATV network to which two-way capability has been added).
+Without describing in full detail all the of mechanisms available in an IPTV system to ensure Quality of Experience (QoE), suffice it to say, there are several, just at the network layer, ensuring the reliable delivery of packets to the IPTV STB.
+Of course, IPTV benefits from its inherent support of two-way traffic (unlike the CATV network to which two-way capability has been added).

-Furthermore, QoE depends not only on the effectiveness of the network (core, transport, access), but the experience provided by the software platform.
+Furthermore, QoE depends not only on the effectiveness of the network (core, transport, access) but the experience provided by the software platform.
 Just ask any subscriber of early stage IPTV deployments.
 Our early customers and their subscribers suffered through painful stages of learning–ours and the service providers–as the industry learned to deliver video over the telecom network reliably.
-These are the pains I have recently written about for the AT&T Uverse deployment.
+These are the pains I and others have written about for the AT&T Uverse deployment.

 Although the FAIR USE Act introduced yesterday will have little more than a symbolic effect on the DMCA, that isn’t stopping the Recording Industry Association of America from unloading on the bill with both barrels.
 “The DMCA has enabled consumers to enjoy creative works through popular new technologies,” the RIAA said in a statement.”
 LOL!